-(d) Reading skills; and

-(e) Mathematics.
+(d) Mathematical Reasoning.

-(2) All GED tests applicants except those confined to Oregon correctional or health institutions must take the GED test at an approved military testing center or an official GED testing center.
+(2) All GED test applicants except those confined to Oregon correctional or health institutions must take the GED test at an official GED testing center or an approved military testing center..

 (3) Oregon residency is not required to take the GED tests in Oregon.
 The applicant must have valid state or government issued photo identification.
-The State of Oregon will issue a certificate after completion of minimum score requirements.

-(4) Official GED testing centers and local GED examiners shall be approved by the State Administrator, GED Program, Department of Community Colleges and Workforce Development, when the following have been documented (GEDTS Forms 75 and L-10):

-(a) Need for a new testing site in a specific region or location;
+(4) Local GED examiners shall be approved by the facility authorized by Pearson Vue to provide testing services and official GED testing centers will be approved by GED Testing Service in consultation with the GED Administrator when the following have been documented (a) Need for a new testing site in a specific region or location;

-(b) Need for new or replacement examiner at a testing center;
+(

 (c) Willingness of center personnel to meet all testing center requirements described in the GED Examiner's Manual published by GED Testing Service of the America Council on Education.

-(5) Before testing center is approved, testing centers in Oregon shall also submit to the State GED office for approval:

-(a) Appropriate fee structure that shall not exceed the cost of administering the GED tests;

-(b) Appropriate testing schedules to meet year-round needs of geographic area being served.
+(

 (6) The annual contract between local testing centers, the Department of Community Colleges and Workforce Development and the GED Testing Service shall provide assurances that all state and national requirements shall be met.
 Failure to meet requirements may result in center closure.

 (7) Requirements for a Certificate of Equivalency include: